sjdv1982/cloudless/GUIDE.md

   1. You need to setup a database.yaml, see /cloudless/jobless/tests/database-minimal.yaml for an example.
   2. Define a Seamless database startup command.
-     For an example script that uses singularity, see /cloudless/jobless/tests/start-seamless-database.
+     For an example script that uses Singularity, see /cloudless/jobless/tests/start-seamless-database.
 You need to adapt it by defining where it can find the Seamless Singularity image (.simg file).
-     Building the image can be done from the Docker container using `sudo singularity build seamless.simg docker://rpbs/seamless`
+See the Seamless installation instructions on GitHub on how to build a Singularity image for Seamless.
-     Alternatively, the Seamless database can be started directly using Docker, by copying and adapt `seamless-database`.
+     Alternatively, the Seamless database can be started directly using Docker, by copying and adapting `seamless-database`.
 Note that within a Docker container, the database files are by default visible as /data.
 Jobless (see next section) will then require a flatfile adapter to be defined in its .yaml file.
   3. Start the Seamless database.
 For the rest of the guide, it is assumed to be always running.

 ### How to delete your database